Fabinho & Gomez offer hope Liverpool can survive without Van Dijk | Goal.com

 This was just what the doctor ordered for Liverpool.

 With three points and a clean sheet, the Reds’ Champions League campaign is up and running.
-A 1-0 win at Ajax represents a big result for Jurgen Klopp and his side, given the circumstances.
+A 1-0 win at Ajax, the Dutch champions, represents a big result for Jurgen Klopp and his side, given the circumstances.

 It was not pretty.
 Far from it, in fact.
 Victory in Amsterdam came courtesy of the most comedic of own goals, scored by Nicolas Tagliafico 10 minutes before half-time in the Johan Cruyff ArenA.